Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 However, rather than bow to Satan by resorting

-in acts of mercy, especially to one’s enemy.
+of mercy, especially to one’s enemy.

 And contrary to the messianic expectations